marvin-ai/marvin-python-toolbox/README.md

 workon python-toolbox-env
 marvin engine-generate
 ```
-Respond the interactive prompt and wait for the engine environment preparation, and don't forget to start dev box before if you are using vagrant.
+Respond to the prompt and wait for the engine environment preparation to complete.
+Don't forget to start dev box before if you are using vagrant.

 2. Test the new engine
 ```
 workon <new_engine_name>-env
 marvin test
 ```
-3. For more informations
+3. For more information
 ```
 marvin --help
 ```
 ### Working in an existing engine
-1. Set VirtualEnv and get to engine's path
+1. Set VirtualEnv and get to the engine's path
 ```
 workon <engine_name>-env
 ```